How Laminar Thinks About Work

 The Problem With “Open” and “Closed”

-So what do people do?
-They build workarounds.
-Colored flags.
-Sticky notes.
-Spreadsheets taped to the monitor.
-A mental inventory they refresh every morning.
-These workarounds are really just a homemade system for answering one question: what needs my attention right now?
+So people build workarounds: colored flags, sticky notes, spreadsheets taped to the monitor, a mental inventory refreshed every morning.
+Every workaround is a homemade system for answering one question: what needs my attention right now?

 Laminar is designed to answer that question for you, without the sticky notes.